npgrosser/houston/README.md

 Another, more powerful and reusable way to provide context information is to use _context files_.
 Theoretically, you could also use them to mimic the functionality of the context flags.

-You can define directory specific _context files_ or global context files to describe additional requirements or information in plain english.
-These will automatically be added as context information for every request.
-Supported file names for directory specific context files are 'houston.ctxt' and '.houston'.
-You can use both of them in the same directory.
-_Per convention, the '.houston' file is meant for local use only and should not be committed to version control._

-For security reasons, you have to explicitly trust working directories by adding them to the ~/houston/trusted_dirs file (using glob patterns).

-Example content of ~/houston/trusted_dirs:

-    /home/user/my-name
-    /home/user/my-name/my-projects
-    /home/user/my-name/my-projects/**

-__

-Example houston.txt file content

-    - When printing to the terminal, always use capital letters and exclamation marks.
-      This is the only way to get my attention.

-Think twice before adding a directory to the trusted_dirs file!
-Arbitrary commands could be executed just by talking to Houston in that directory.

-When a working directory is not trusted, the context files in it will just be ignored and a warning will be printed.
-Besides that, you can still use Houston as usual in that directory.

-#### Global context files

-You can also create a _~/houston/default.ctxt_ file which will always be used, no matter what directory you are in.
-It does not need to be trusted explicitly.
+A context file is a filed with a '.ctxt' extension that contains a list of information in plain english.

+##### Default Context File

+The  _~/houston/default.ctxt_ file is used by default.
 This is the context file that you would use to let Houston know about your individual preferences and requirements.
 For example, which package manager you prefer, what your favorite language is, what you like him to call you, etc.
 Use it to fine tune Houston to your needs.

+##### Named Context Files

+Named context files are context files that you can enable per instruction.
+They are useful for providing context information that is specific to a certain task.
-Similar to the default.ctxt file, you can create arbitrary default files for specific contexts in the ~/houston/ directory.
+As the default context file, they are located in the _~/houston_ directory.
-The only difference to the default.ctxt file is that you have to explicitly enable them for each request by using the -c flag.
+You enable them by using the `-c` flag.
-You can use as many custom ctxt files as you want per request.

-Example:
+    hu <instruction> -c <context-file-name>

+_Simple example:_

-~/houston/pretty-output.ctxt:
+###### ~/houston/pretty-output.ctxt:

     - when printing to the terminal, always use capital letters and colored output.

-~/houston/maven.ctxt:

-    - this working directory is a maven project

-Usage:
+_Usage:_

+    hu print hello world -c pretty-output

+Per instruction you can enable multiple context files.

-    hu add jackson as a dependency -c maven -c pretty-output
+    hu <instruction> -c <context-file-name-1> -c <context-file-name-2>

+##### Directory Context Files

+Directory context files are context files that are located in a directory and are automatically enabled for all instructions given in that directory or any of its subdirectories.
+Both 'houston.ctxt' and '.houston' are valid names for directory specific context files.

+For security reasons, you have to explicitly trust directories to allow Houston to use their context files.
+You do this by adding the directory to the _~~/houston/trusted_dirs_ file (using glob patterns).

+_Example content of ~/houston/trusted_dirs:_

+    /home/user/my-name
+    /home/user/my-name/my-projects
+    /home/user/my-name/my-projects/**

 #### Dynamic Context using Command Variables

-_Context files_ also support command variables, which allow you to add dynamic data.
+Context files are not just simple text files.
+They are templates that can be filled with dynamic information using _command variables_.
-You can make use of them by using the following syntax: ${cmd}.
+You can make use of them by using the '${cmd}' syntax in your context files.
-These command variables will be evaluated on each request.
+These command variables will be evaluated on each instruction and replaced with the output of the command.

 Here is an example of a Context File using command variables: